elixir-webrtc/ex_webrtc/test/fixtures/sdp/README.md

 # SDP Fixtures

-All files were generated with the following code:
+All files were generated with the following code (or similar):

 ```js
 pc = new RTCPeerConnection();